Non-partisan democracy: Elections

 In nonpartisan elections, each candidate for office is eligible based on his or her own merits rather than as a member of a political party.
 No political affiliation (if one exists) is shown on the ballot next to a candidate.
 Generally, the winner is chosen from a runoff election where the candidates are the top two vote-getters from a primary election.
 In some elections the candidates might be members of a national party but do not run as party members for local office.

-Nonpartisan democracies may possess indirect elections whereby an electorate are chosen who in turn vote for the representative(s).
-(This is sometimes known as a 2-tier election, such as an electoral college.)
-The system can work with a first past the post electoral system but is incompatible with (partisan) proportional representation systems other than single transferable vote or reweighted cardinal voting systems, or semi proportional systems such as cumulative voting and single non transferable vote.

 Nonpartisan elections are generally held for municipal and county offices, especially school boards, and are also common in the election of judges.
 In some nonpartisan elections it is common knowledge which candidates are members of and backed by which parties; in others, parties are almost wholly uninvolved and voters make choices with little or no regard to partisan considerations.

-While nonpartisan democracies can allow for a wide selection of candidates (especially within a no-nomination system whereby voters can choose any non-restricted person in their area), such systems are not incompatible with indirect elections (such as for large geographical areas), whereby delegates may be chosen who in turn elect the representatives.
+While nonpartisan democracies can allow for a wide selection of candidates (especially within a no-nomination system whereby voters can choose any non-restricted person in their area), such systems are compatible with indirect elections (such as for large geographical areas), whereby delegates may be chosen who in turn elect the representatives.